Polycystic Ovary Syndrome (PCOS) and Weight Gain

 Metformin (Glucophage).
 Metformin is a diabetes drug that helps the body use insulin more efficiently.
 It also reduces testosterone production.
 Some research has found that it can help obese women with PCOS lose weight.

 - Thiazolidinediones.
+These should be used with contraception.
 The drugs pioglitazone (Actos) and rosiglitazone (Avandia) also help the body use insulin.
 In studies, these drugs improved insulin resistance.
 But their effect on body weight is unclear.
 All patients using Avandia must review and fully understand the cardiovascular risks.
 Research has found that Flutamide (Eulexin), an anti-androgen drug, helps obese women with PCOS lose weight.
 It also improves their blood sugar levels.
 The drug can be given alone or with metformin.

 In addition to taking medication, adding healthy habits into your lifestyle can help you keep your weight under control: